THE LEADERSHIP INITIATIVE

 Performing a piece of classical literature requires consistent practicing.
 At the very least, we expect Elementary and Middle School students to practice at least 10-30 minutes per day, while High School students are expected to practice at least 30-60 minutes per day.

-Students must be taking private lessons with teachers who guide and encourage their students to perform in community outreach settings.
-Private teachers submit two simple concert completion reports per student and can even earn student referral fees.
+Students must be taking private lessons with teachers who guide and encourage them to perform in community outreach settings.
+After each recital or outreach performance, private teachers submit an online Concert Completion Report—either individually or in bulk—to verify student participation and ensure consistent documentation.

 If you’re a music educator and want to learn more about partnering with the VMA, check out The Circle.